Ehesp/redibox/src/modules/cache/README.md

 And now for the goodies!
 To save yourself repeating the logical steps mentioned earlier, you can use these caching utilities!

 ##### RediBox.cache.wrapPromise(key: string, promise: Promise, [Optional] ttl, [Optional] skipCache: boolean): Promise
- - Wraps a promise for the purposes of caching a successful result.
+ - Wraps a promise for the purposes of caching a successful resolve.

 Usage example:
 ```javascript